Word@Work, Let God's Word energise your working day!

 Acts 1:21-26

-Peter was concerned that the absence of Judas Iscariot, who died after betraying Jesus, would frustrate Jesus' plans.
+This is a somewhat macabre narrative.
+Peter assumes the leadership role, as he had often done before (Luke 9:33; John 21:3).
+This time, Peter was concerned that the absence of Judas Iscariot, who died after betraying Jesus, would frustrate Jesus' plan of having 12 apostles (Luke 6:13-16).
 Gathering about 120 believers, including his fellow apostles, Peter invited them to choose a replacement.
-However this was not just a matter of voting for friends; it was treated as a very serious matter.
-The man must have known Jesus and have been a part of His 'team' all the time from the time John baptised Him until His ascension.
-The chosen man must also have personally encountered Jesus after the resurrection.
+However, this was not just a matter of voting for friends; it was treated as a very serious matter.
+The man must have known Jesus and have been a part of His 'team' all the time from the time John

 The Holy Spirit Came